Paul Knapman: Cases and events

-The death of Diana, Princess of Wales and Mr. Dodi Al-Fayed occurred on 31 August 1997 in Paris.
-The cause was a collision involving the car in which they were both travelling in the Alma tunnel hitting a pillar at speed inside the tunnel.
+In Paris on 31 August 1997, Diana, Princess of Wales and Mr. Dodi Al-Fayed were killed in a car crash.
 Both bodies were repatriated to London.

-Due to protracted enquiries and legal difficulties, the delayed inquests into both were opened eventually on 6 January 2004 by Michael Burgess, HM Coroner for Surrey and The Royal Household.
-Subsequently, he announced he would resign from the cases said to be due to "heavy and constant workload" on 24 July 2006, and he appointed Lady Butler-Sloss as his deputy.

-Following court proceedings in the High Court on 2 March 2007, Knapman was appointed coroner.
-He appointed Lady Butler-Sloss, a retired Court of Appeal judge to hear the inquests as his assistant deputy coroner.
-She resigned on 24 April 2007.
-On 7 June 2007, Knapman appointed Lord Justice Scott Baker as his assistant deputy coroner to hear the cases.
-He then held inquests into both Diana, Princess of Wales and Dodi Al-Fayed which began on 2 October 2007.

-The jury returned a verdict of "unlawful killing" implicating the driver Henri Paul and the paparazzi.
+Protracted enquiries and legal difficulties delayed their inquests until 6 January 2004, held by Michael Burgess, HM Coroner for Surrey and The Royal Household.
+He resigned from the cases due to "heavy and constant workload" on 24 July 2006, and appointed Lady Butler-Sloss as his deputy.
+Knapman was appointed coroner on 2 March 2007.
+Lady Butler-Sloss resigned on 24 April 2007.
+On 7 June 2007, Knapman appointed Lord Justice Scott Baker as assistant deputy coroner, who began inquests into both Diana and Al-Fayed on 2 October 2007.
+The jury returned a verdict of "unlawful killing" implicating driver Henri Paul and the paparazzi.